-In the bowl of a mixer place tahini, coconut oil and sugars, beat together until soft and creamy and fluffy.
+- In the bowl of a mixer place tahini, coconut oil and sugars, beat together until soft, creamy and fluffy.

-Gradually add the vanilla and oat milk, keep beating for a few more minutes.
-This can.
-E done by hand but will require some elbow grease.
+- Gradually add the vanilla and oat milk, keep beating for a few more minutes.
+This can be done by hand but will require some elbow grease.

-Add the dry mix into wet with the machine still running slowly, in 3 stages.
+- Add the dry mix into wet with the machine still running slowly, in three stages.
 Once its just combined stop the machine and fold the chocolate in by hand.

-On a big baking tray lined with parchment add scoops of dough, I use a small ice cream scoop to the equivilent of about 2 full tbs. place the dough balls in rows, you should have enough for about 18.
+- On a big baking tray lined with parchment add scoops of dough, I use a small ice cream scoop to the equivalent of about 2 full tbs. place the dough balls in rows, you should have enough for about 18.

 - Place in the fridge to chill for a minimum of 1 hour.